dj980907/CookieShop/README.md

 Except for the first line, which contains field headings, each line in the `cookies.csv` data file contains information about one cookie.
 The program must read the data from this file once at the beginning of running the program, and store the data found in the file into the appropriate data structures in the memory of the program.

-The subsequent sections in this document explain the appropriate data structures to use.

 ## One dictionary per cookie

 The data for each cookie must be stored as a dictionary.
 The dictionary must have keys for `id`, `title`, `description`, and `price`.